Seacliff, California

 For statistical purposes, the United States Census Bureau has defined Seacliff as a census-designated place (CDP).
 The census definition of the area may not precisely correspond to local understanding of the area with the same name.
 The 2020 United States census reported Seacliff's population was 3,280.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 0.7 square miles (1.9 km^{2}), 99.83% of it land and 0.17% of it water.
-Seacliff sits at an elevation of 144 ft.
+According to the United States Census Bureau, the CDP covers an area of 0.7 square mile (1.9 km^{2}), of which 99.83% is land and 0.17% is water.
+Seacliff sits at a mean elevation of 144 ft.

 Demographics

 Seacliff first appeared as a census designated place in the 2010 U.S. census.

-The 2020 United States census reported that Seacliff had a population of 3,280.
-The population density was 4,493.2 PD/sqmi.
-The racial makeup of Seacliff was 74.3% White, 0.5% African American, 1.1% Native American, 3.2% Asian, 0.0% Pacific Islander, 8.9% from other races, and 12.0% from two or more races.
-Hispanic or Latino of any race were 19.8% of the population.